carloscinelli/sensemakr/vignettes/vignette.md

                      )
 ```

-notice for this example, we are using the same resulting model fit that was used in the previous example
+Notice for this example, we are using the same resulting model fit that was used in the previous example

 ```r